 Some firms are not up to the challenge of a felony drug charge and shy away from handling cases of this nature.
 Others may neglect their defense of misdemeanor cases, thinking it too minor to deserve their full attention.
 Our drug attorneys do not feel this way.

-At Berry Law: Criminal Defense and Personal Injury Lawyers, we recognize that every drug charge can have a significant impact on the rest of your life.
+At Berry Law, we recognize that every drug charge can have a significant impact on the rest of your life.
 We provide diligent and uncompromising representation to each of our clients, no matter the offense.
 We are undeterred by size or scope when it comes to defending controlled substance charges.

 Common Types of Drug Offenses

 The attorneys at our firm have aggressively and successfully defended clients in charges involving many types of controlled substances.
 This includes charges involving: